cabalmail/cabal-infra/docs/setup.md

 The control domain is for infrastructure, not for email addresses.
 If you like to send mail from example.com, you might use example.net as your control domain.
 If so, then you would retrieve your mail from imap.example.net, send mail to smtp-out.example.net, and manage your addresses at admin.example.net.

+If you don't have a preference for registrars, you can use the [Route 53 Registrar service](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) in the AWS account you created above.

 # Provisioning

 The developers have striven to make provisioning as automated as possible.
-However, there are some unavoidably manual steps.
+However, there are some manual steps.
 Several of these steps are discussed above under [Prerequisites](#Prerequisites), and others are discussed below under [Post-Autonation Steps](#PostAutomation).
 However, one unavoidably must be attended to during the provsioning.
 This is why the terraform directoy has been subdivided into two subdirectories: The first attends to the initial steps, and the second all the rest.
 The order is dns first and infra second.
 The overwhelming majority of resources are created by infra.

 1. Set up the [prerequisites](#Prerequisites) above.